Groupe Casino: Brands

+In addition to its Casino supermarkets and hypermarkets, which closed in 2024, the group is developing the Géant (1970), Petit Casino and Casino Shop (1993, which became Casino in 2025) brands.
+The group also chose to develop a multi-brand strategy in the 1990s, under the leadership of Jean-Charles Naouri.
+It thus acquired various brands; Leader Price (1997), Vival (1999), Franprix (2007), Monoprix and Naturalia (2013).

+International franchises

+ExtenC is the subsidiary responsible for international franchises.
+By 2024, it will have 408 affiliated stores in 70 countries and territories.

+When publishing its annual results in February 2025, ExtenC, its international subsidiary, announced that it had opened 18 new stores, mainly Géant Express brands in the United Arab Emirates and Monoprix in Tunisia.

+Shareholdings

+The group bought 26% of the capital in the Brazilian group GPA in 1999, before strengthening its position to 34.3% in 2005.
+In 2024, it reduces its stake to 22.5%.

 E-business

 Casino Group concentrates its e-business activity within the company Cnova, created in June 2014.

 Cdiscount, branch of Casino Group, became over a few years a major e-business actor over the Internet in France.

+In November 2023, Casino Group acquired a 34% stake in Cnova for €10 million.
+Stakes in the company increased to 98.8% following the deal.

 Real estate

 The real estate activity of Casino Group is driven in France by l’Immobilière Casino (which owns the walls of its stores) and its old brand Mercialys.

 Sponsorship

 Casino Group created a Company Foundation which supports childhood development by fighting against the cultural exclusion of the under-privileged.
 The Casino Corporate Foundation contributes to their education by funding theatre projects.

 Founded in 2009, the Casino Foundation complements the other foundations of Casino Group present in France and in Latin America: the Exito Foundation in Colombia created in 1985, mainly engaged against child malnutrition, the GPA Institute which fosters youth education and their professional insertion and the Monoprix Foundation which fights against isolation in cities.